Sometimes I feel like I’m not supposed to be here.

 A new beginning.
 A second chance.
 A new hope.

-Christmas gets me in the soft spot because it makes even a miserable wretch like me get hopeful.
-The cloud of gloom hanging over my head lifts for just long enough for me to make some new plans.
+Christmas gets me in the soft spot because it makes gloomy feelings seem lighter.
+The cloud of darkness lifts for just long enough for me to make some new plans.

 This is in large part because Christmas makes me think of my own mother and the love she has for me, and how, through his miraculous conception, life, death, and resurrection, Mary had all the same hopes and fears and anxieties about her son.